JL-J/CV/README.md

 </div>

 I am a well-rounded candidate with highly developed soft skills, looking to take on a career as a junior developer in East Anglia.
-After working in education for several years I wanted to take on a new challenge and retrain.
+After working in the education sector for several years I wanted to take on a new challenge and retrain.
 At the end of 2018 I completed the [Makers](https://makers.tech/) developer course, where I learnt the fundamentals of software development through making projects.

 You can read more about my decision to retrain in my blog post ['Why I chose a career in Tech'](https://medium.com/@j.r.lloydjones/why-i-chose-a-career-in-tech-c33c3a3c28dc).